 Lead Researcher: Dr. David Collins

 University and Affiliation: University of Melbourne, Melbourne School of Engineering

 Preferred Background: Science and Engineering Disciplines (including Biomedical Engineering, Computer Science, Mechanical Engineering and Materials Engineering)

-Project: Tissue organoids, collections of 100-10,000 cells replicating the function of macro-scale organs, are an emerging technology that is enabling rapid drug discovery and the development of implantable tissues.
+One potential application space is in tissue organoids, collections of 100-10,000 cells replicating the function of macro-scale organs, are an emerging technology that is enabling rapid drug discovery and the development of implantable tissues.
 The techniques used to form these organoids, however, are highly limited in terms of the tissue structures that can be created; the ability to spatially define these organ-analogues with an order of magnitude higher precision in terms of their heterogeneous composition and shape will make tissue organoids an even more powerful tool for biomedical science.
 In this project, the successful applicant will seek to combine approaches in computational optimisation, potentially including artificial intelligence, genetic algorithms and the like to design systems that can generate defined organoid topologies.
 A PhD in this area is an attractive area to work due to the significance of applications and the wide range of skillsets that will be developed.

-Because this interdisciplinary project lies at the intersection of a number of different research fields, self-motivated students with an interest or experience in microfabrication, computational optimization, analytical modelling and microscale physics, with the potential to develop skillsets in cell culture, are strongly encouraged to apply.
+Because this interdisciplinary project lies at the intersection of a number of different research fields, self-motivated students with an interest or experience in microfabrication, mechatronics, computational optimization, analytical modelling and/or microscale physics, with the potential to develop skillsets in cell culture, are strongly encouraged to apply.
 Interested candidates may contact Dr. Collins for additional information.